MaorProjects/Arkanoid/README.md

 Arkanoid is a block breaker arcade game.
 The game includes 6 levels.
 The game includes bonuses
-such as splitting the balls and increasing the paddle.
+such as splitting balls and increasing the paddle.

 The game is for 1 or 2 players.
 Move with the arrows so that the ball does not fall.